jedie/manageprojects/README.md

 │                         (default: 3.10)                                                                            │
-│ --max-line-length INT   Fallback max. line length for darker/isort etc., if not defined in .editorconfig (default: │ │                         119)                                                                                       │ ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ --max-line-length INT   Fallback max. line length for darker/isort etc., if not defined in .editorconfig (default: │ │                         119)                                                                                       │ │ --max-distance INT      If we only format the changed lines: The maximum number of lines between two chunks that   │ │                         can be merged. (default: 1)                                                                │ ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```
 [comment]: <> (✂✂✂ auto generated format-file help end ✂✂✂)